 I have increased my net worth from £38,842 in February to £41,506 in July, an increase of £2664, money I never even knew I had, and I would previously have wasted.

 My New Financial Habits:

-I now have (and actually use) a budget book (Fox Legend) from Amazon.
+I now have (and actually use) a budget book (Clever Fox Budget Planner) from Amazon.
 This is a monthly budget book which I find motivating to use.
 I have tried budget books before, spreadsheets etc. which for me are too laborious, this book fits in with what I am trying to achieve; my financial goals.
 The only part of it I don’t always use is a breakdown of every penny I spend, as long as I keep within my budget I am happy.

 Net Worth Excel Spreadsheet

 I have never before considered keeping a record of my net worth.
 I always thought this was more for companies and organisations, not personal finance.
 However, I have learned through the reading and research I have undertaken, that you should treat your personal finances like a business.
 I have found this one of the most helpful new financial habits I have incorporated.